 Why Do I Have To Do This Test in the First Place?

-Passing the HPT test confirms you have acquired this knowledge.
+This is because young people have had less opportunity to learn how to spot hazards unless they have the benefit of driving lessons by an experienced driver and passing the HPT test confirms you have acquired this knowledge.
 You will also be less likely to take chances on the road, after you have seen actual videos of crashes and know the horrible results they cause.

 What Are the Most Important Hazards I Must Learn?